nodejs/node-addon-api/README.md

 wrappers, tools that facilitates n-api/node-addon-api to provide more convenient patterns on developing a Node.js add-on with n-api/node-addon-api can be published to NPM as standalone packages.
-It is also recommended to tag the package with `node-addon-api` to expose more visibilities on community.
+It is also recommended to tag such packages with `node-addon-api` to provide more visibility to the community.

 Quick links to NPM searches: [keywords:node-addon-api](https://www.npmjs.com/search?q=keywords%3Anode-addon-api).